-(Part 19 of 26 in ~ Study inspired by Pakour & Art du Déplacement by V. Thibault)
+(Part 19 of 37 in series, Study inspired by Pakour & Art du Déplacement by V. Thibault)

 “Lemons” simply reminds us that sometimes we need to make lemonade from whatever lemons we find before us.